 The Current Account Switch Service is a free service that lets you switch your current account from one participating bank or building society to another.
 It has been designed to be simple, quick and stress-free and is backed by the Current Account Switch Guarantee: www.simplerworld.co.uk.

 The methods made available to a customer to deposit a cheque, which can vary from bank to bank.
-This is typically, but not limited to: branch counter; ATM (or similar self-service machine); Post Office outlet; post; mobile banking app for cheque imaging; or desktop scanner.
+This is typically, but not limited to: branch counter; ATM (or similar self-service machine); Post Office outlet; post; mobile banking app or desktop scanner (for cheque imaging).

 Means "paid in" when referring to a cheque or cash.